 Her readiness and companionship makes it possible for her Mark to reach for his unknown, to let forth profound, perhaps divine, creativity that he does not understand or control, and has not yet seen.

 There are two significances of this theory.
 One is about what we are doing in tango, and how we will do it, and whether the addicted women’s demands will destroy all that is sacred.
 Another is about the troubled post-feminist moment in which we are trying to figure out what to be.

 So many men have told me that they don’t dare to show desire or generosity to a woman.
 So many women wait for a man’s love.
 In couples I watch women’s need to be smart and respected run roughshod over their man’s desire to gently and competently provide.

 In private lessons, I teach men the difference between strength and aggression.
-I teach women to find a way between a fantasy fairy of lightness and an inappropriate egalitarian demand – a new feminine power, which I prefer to describe as angelic.
-Angels bring mortals’ dreams to life.
+I teach women to find a way that is neither a fantasy fairy of lightness and an inappropriate egalitarian demand to a new feminine power: The Angel brings mortals’ dreams to life.
 Angels don’t flit around, they work.
 They are confident in their power, and trusted.
 They are magnetic and winged at once.

 My masculine creative is well developed.
 He has been busy with careers and books, seeding projects around the world, and loving countless grandchildren.
-My tango man is new, and he has yet to find a partner who can help me find my depths.
-My feminine has been underdeveloped in my life and I meet her for the first time on the dancefloor.
+My feminine has been underdeveloped in my life and I meet her for the first time on the dance floor.
 Her power to set men free interests me.